armin-abbasi/user-management/README.md

 for example : `Group created successfully!`

 #### Data
-Consists all the necessary data of the relevant task.
+Contains all the necessary data about the relevant request.

 for example :